Personal / Safety / Near our network / Building, working or using mobile machinery near overhead lines or poles

 If you need to work closer to our overhead lines than permitted by the relevant minimum safe distances set down by NZECP34, you must apply for and receive a close approach consent from us in writing first.

-• The minimum safe distances differ depending on the voltage of the overhead lines.
+• These distances differ depending on the voltage of the overhead powerlines.
+Our team can advise the powerline voltages.

-- Follow the 4.0 metre rule when oprating mobile plant: All mobile plant must be kept at least 4.0 metres from overhead lines.
+• Follow the 4.0 metre rule when operating mobile plant: All mobile plant must be kept at least 4.0 metres from overhead lines

 Digging and excavation near power poles

-- Do not dig within 5.0 metres of one of our power poles without a Close Approach Consent.
+• Do not dig within 5.0 metres of power poles or within 12.0 meters of towers without a Close Approach Consent.

 For more information / other resources:

-If you require conductor movement reports or further electrical engineering advice:
+If you require powerline movement reports or further electrical engineering advice, the following consultants have been verified to provide these services to Vector standards:

 Dan McLeely